Introduction

 Payoneer also allows you to transfer funds to suppliers, staff, or other freelancers.
 Here's how much it costs:

-- To another Payoneer user: Free.
+- Historically free, though fee structures may have changed.
+Verify the current rate on Payoneer’s official fees page before sending.
 Example: You compensate your designer (who also has a Payoneer account) for $250 worth of work.
 No charges are incurred.
 They get the complete $250 immediately.

 - To vendors (funded by card): 3%.
 Example: You pay your virtual assistant $500 using your credit card.
 A 3% charge amounts to $515, and your assistant receives $500.